 All Elizabethtown College students are encouraged to share their ideas and show their creativity during Scholarship and Creative Arts Days.

-Deadline for submissions has been extended to March 12.
+Deadline for submissions is March 7.

 To join the celebration, follow these steps:

 1. Find a Faculty or Staff Mentor